DS4200-S23-Class/hw-06-kyrakevin/README.md

 # hw-06
 hw-06 - Brushing and Linking

+NOTE: DAYA IYER edit to files are Kyra's edits, laptop broke so she was borrowing a friends and created a new SSH key to push.

 Link to GitHub Pages: `https://ds4200-s23-class.github.io/hw-06-kyrakevin/`

 Clone this repo and work locally.
 Be sure to push the final version of your code (and any significant updates along the way) before submitting.
 To work locally, you will need to set up a Python Simple Server.
 Instructions for this are included below.